 After Moses had received the ten commandments and Israel was still at the foot of Mt.
 Sinai, God enjoined them through Moses to celebrate the seven annual feasts or festivals or holy seasons of Leviticus 23.
 Each feast is a prophetic mile marker in the outworking of the Lord’s plan of redemption from the crucifixion through the Messianic (Millennial) Kingdom, the futuremost age revealed in the Hebrew Scriptures as a dwelling for those who love the Lord.

 1. And the LORD spake unto Moses, saying, 2.
-Speak unto the children of Israel, and say unto them, Concerning the feasts of the LORD, which ye shall proclaim to be holy convocations, even these are my feasts.- Leviticus 23:1-2 -
+Speak unto the children of Israel, and say unto them,

 1. The Feasts of Yahveh